apocardi/Go-Chase-It/README.md

 # Go-Chase-It

 ## Introduction
-This project includes designing a robot, housing it inside the world you created, and programming it to chase white-colored balls:
+This project includes designing a robot, housing it inside the world you created, and programming it to chase white-colored balls.

 ## Getting Started